 When the body makes too much insulin, it stimulates LPL (the fat storing enzyme) and blocks the conversion of fat to energy.
 Fat is stored particularly around the abdomen, the belly fat.

 The rates of obesity and type 2 diabetes have been skyrocketing in recent years.
-I think you can look at the causes of obesity and understand what's going on here.
+You can look at the causes of obesity and understand what's going on here.
 If hidden sugars and more sedentary lifestyles have contributed to the degree to which we have become a nation of fat people, then it follows that type 2 diabetes reflects that.

 Type 2 used to be called adult onset diabetes but that term may be becoming obsolete.
 So many children are being diagnosed these days with type 2 diabetes that the term may no longer apply.
 There may be a genetic predisposition in families so adults who are overweight or obese will have children who are at risk.
 However, with an understanding about the dangers of hidden sugars and processed foods and making a determined effort to get the whole family exercising regularly, type 2 diabetes can be reversed.